Our free on-site patient car park can be accessed via Boronia Road or Frances Avenue.

 * as at 1st July 2018

 The provision of quality health care requires a doctor patient relationship of trust and confidentiality.
 Vermont Health Care collects and holds personal health information about you in your medical record, as do all medical practices.
 This information is necessarily available to practice staff but is always treated in strict confidence.
 All our staff sign a confidentiality agreement to protect your information.
-Aspects of your health information may also be recorded on medical registers – such as the diabetes and national pap smear registers.
+Aspects of your health information may also be recorded on medical registers – such as the diabetes and national cervical screening registers.
 Information from your medical files may be viewed by accreditation and quality assurance bodies.

 Accreditation and Quality Assurance Bodies